 Potential Benefits in Severe OCD Cases

-For patients with OCD, DBS offers a ray of hope, especially for those who have not responded to traditional medical therapy.
+For patients with OCD, DBS offers a ray of hope, especially for those who have not responded to traditional surgical treatments.
 The success of DBS in these cases highlights its potential as a versatile treatment modality.

 8. Exploring the Potential of DBS in Depression Treatment